 Knowledge of basic quantum mechanics will be assumed.
 However, an additional lecture can be arranged for students who do not have the necessary background in quantum mechanics.
-Elementary knowledge of Probability Theory, Vector Spaces and Group Theory will be useful.
+Elementary knowledge of Probability Theory, Vector Spaces and Linear Algebra will be useful.

 I would strongly advise you to read the following notes on some fundamentals of Quantum Mechanics:

 The following book and lecture notes provide some interesting and relevant introductory reading material.